anton-k/reader-pattern-servant-app/README.md

-# Haskell Reader pattern and servant example app

-Show case for a small application written with servant and [Reader-pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/).
-It is example on how to make Dependency Injection in Haskell with Reader-pattern.
+# Summary

+This is a project showcasing the application of the [Reader pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/) in an implementation of a web-service.
+Heavily focuses on codebase decoupling and provides for injection of mocking functionality in various layers of the app.

+## Functionality

-Application allows to save messages with tags.
+The application allows to save messages with tags.
-User can create a new message and then user can query it by id or by tag.
+The user can create a new message and then query it by id or by tag.

 API methods: